KILLERSTONE/InsuranceFrontEnd/README.md

 # Insurance FE

 ## Overview
-Brief overview of the project.
+Brief overview of the frontend made for the Insurance Application.

-## Features
-- List key features of the project.

-## Installation
-Instructions for installing the project locally.

-## Usage
-Instructions for using the project.

 ## Components and Modules
 Description of various components and modules created for the project.